Flutter aims to use its scale to overcome short-term challenges

 The operator revealed in its 2021 results that it struggled in some of its international markets, where Pokerstars leads its offering.
-In Germany, terms of the country’s Fourth State Treaty on Gambling allowed online casino nationwide for the first time but with strict conditions and high taxes, while in the Netherlands, operators that did not receive a licence were required to block all Dutch customers.
+In Germany, the terms of the country’s Fourth State Treaty on Gambling allowed online casino nationwide for the first time but with strict conditions and high taxes, while in the Netherlands, operators that did not receive a licence were required to block all Dutch customers.
 Last year, the business agreed to acquire Tombola, which does hold a Dutch licence.

 While these struggles impacted business in 2021, Hill said that the scale of the Flutter business meant that it could afford to work in difficult conditions.

 “One of the benefits of having a portfolio is, just because international profitability is pulled back, if we still see great paybacks in markets we can’t say ‘We can’t do that because we have to keep that part of the business growing at a certain rate,’” he said.
 “We’ve got to do the right thing across the portfolio.

 “Half of our sales and marketing uplift across international is because we got Junglee in for 2021, and actually the paybacks we’re seeing in that market are fantastic.
 So we’re going to do the right thing for the medium-term for this business and not just do something to shore up short-term returns because that would not be driving shareholder value in this case.”

 Hill and CEO Peter Jackson had similar views of Flutter’s strengths in the US market.
 Again, they said, scale would prove to be an advantage.

 Jackson said that the FanDuel US-facing brand had a high cost base, but that this would act as “significant spend for anyone who wishes to compete with us”.

 However, he noted that on a per-acquisition basis, this spend was not as high as some operators.